 Once it comes time to narrow down your search to a specific suitcase, you’ll want to have a clear idea of what you want and how you travel.
 If a carry-on is a must, for instance, you’ll still need to decide between a larger carry-on, which is a solid choice if you’re traveling mostly domestically; or a smaller carry-on that meets size requirements on international airlines.

 Whether you choose a hardsided or softsided suitcase will depend entirely on personal preference, since one isn’t inherently superior to the other.
-The same goes for wheels: if you prefer to tip the bag and roll is behind you, two wheels will be enough; but if you like the flexibility of being able to roll it beside you as you walk or pull it behind you, four multi-directional wheels will be a better fit.
+The same goes for wheels: If you prefer to tip the bag and roll it behind you, two wheels will be enough; but if you like the flexibility of being able to roll it beside you as you walk or pull it behind you, four multi-directional wheels will be a better fit.

 And the style should make you happy.
 You’ll have the most choices if you opt for a black suitcase, but if that seems a little dull, know that you have so many other options to choose among.
 These days, you can find everything from cool colors to wild patterns, all of which will help set you apart (and make a suitcase easier to spot) when you travel.